lzh-mb-mod/RTSCamera/source/RTSCamera.CommandSystem/SteamWorkshopReadMe.txt

+RTS Command for v1.3.x (War Sail DLC Compatible)
-RTS Command (full name RTS Camera Command System)
+(full name RTS Camera Command System)

 Main features:
 Reworked the command system in the base game.
 Order target is highlighted to be visible from far distance.
+Troops with throwing weapons will correctly keep distance under advance order.
 Allows to give a series of orders and let your troops execute them one by one.
 For example, move along a given path and then shooting/charging.
 If you move/turn multiple formations at the same time, their relative positions/directions will be locked.
 Fix issues in the base game about formation width and unit spacing.